-Linking Kaikoura and Canterbury, this route follows a historic inland road from the Pacific Coast through mountain ranges to reach the farmed plains north of Christchurch.
+Linking Kaikōura and Canterbury, this route follows a historic inland road from the Pacific Coast through mountain ranges to reach the farmed Canterbury plains and onto the revitalised city of Ōtautahi Christchurch.

-A quieter, safer alternative to State Highway 1, the Hurunui Trail traverses a diverse range of landscapes – from the rocky Pacific Coast through mountain ranges, tussock lands, pastoral farms and wine country.
-Along the way are a range of historic sites and other rural attractions including inland Canterbury towns and Waipara wine country.
+A quieter, safer and more enjoyable alternative to State Highway 1, the Hurunui Trail traverses a diverse range of landscapes – from the rocky Pacific Coast through mountain ranges, tussock lands, pastoral farms and wine country.
+Along the way are a range of historic sites and other rural attractions including charming inland Canterbury towns.

-This route can be ridden in either direction, but we describe it here from north to south, starting in Kaikoura township.
+This route can be ridden in either direction, but we describe it here from north to south, starting in Kaikōura township and finishing in Ōtautahi Christchurch.

 61km, 4–5 hours